 For the locations that are set up to handle special dietary needs more extensively that we mentioned above, they can usually do a lot more.
-For example, they may have a dedicated fryer to make gluten-free french fries, or if not, they may be able to bake them separately.
+For example, to avoid cross contamination they may have a dedicated fryer to make gluten-free, allergy french fries and other foods, or if not, they may be able to bake them separately.
 They might even be able to create certain items from scratch.

 More tips for ordering in counter service restaurants with special dietary needs

 To avoid cross contamination from filtered and reused oil, some restaurants will separately bake things for you that are normally fried, like French fries or chicken tenders.
 For example we’ve had this done in Cosmic Ray’s at Magic Kingdom.
 Ask the chef or manager about this.

 If you have a special request and a front-line cast member says it can’t be done, you have the option of asking for a supervisor.
 Sometimes they’re willing and able to go further for you than one of the front-line cast members.